morelvictor/Cmineur/README.md

 make
 ```

-This will generate an executable named `demineur` in the current directory.
+This will generate an executable named `cmineur` in the current directory.

 ## Execution